12-1, 12-4 or 12? Which? What do those numbers or letters even mean? We advise you!

 - The second (or third) number after the slash

-- Refers secondary tone - these are reflections of color
+- Refers to the secondary tone - these are reflections of color

 - The reflects of color will be less visible in the final hair color